ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - How to change an existing line:

-o   Select a line with your mouse cursor and type-over the existing statement.
+    - Select a line with your mouse cursor and type-over the existing statement.

      - Note that the standard MS-Windows Shift+Home, Shift+End keys work.

 - How to delete a line:

-o   To Delete a line, select the line and delete it with the **Delete** key on your PC.
+    - To Delete a line, select the line and delete it with the **Delete** key on your PC.

      - Or select the line and press: **Ctrl+X** , this will cut the line copying it to your clipboard.